 Honey-inspired menu items, such as peanut butter and honey sandwiches are a fun idea for this party theme.
-Keep in mind, however, that honey is not good for babies (under age one), and remember to check for the possibility of guests with nut allergies.

-Gather the kids into a circle for some Winnie the Pooh story time (compare prices).
+Gather the kids into a circle for some Winnie the Pooh storytime (compare prices).
 Have adult guests take turns reading a few favorite Pooh books to them.

-- Watch a Winnie the Pooh DVD.
+- Stream a Winnie the Pooh adventure

-- Play Pin the Tail on Eeyore, Sticky Hunny Pot (played like hot potato) and musical tree stumps (draw tree-stumps on poster board and tape them to the chairs).
+- Play Pin the Tail on Eeyore, Sticky Hunny Pot (played like hot potato) and musical tree stumps (draw tree-stumps on poster board and tape them to the chairs)

-- Play Freeze Bounce: Kids bounce like Tigger as music plays.
+- Play Freeze Bounce: Kids bounce like Tigger as the music plays.
 When the music stops, they must freeze in place.

-- Make paper bag Pooh puppets.
+- Make paper bag Pooh puppets

 Send guests home with a Pooh-themed party favor.
-Boxes of honey graham crackers or hunny pots filled with treats are just a couple of ideas for parting gifts.
+Boxes of honey graham crackers or hunnypots filled with treats are just a couple of ideas for parting gifts.

-- Pooh coloring books and crayons.
+- Pooh coloring books and crayons

-- Toy gardening tools (from Rabbit’s garden).
+- Toy gardening tools (from Rabbit’s garden)

-- Owl cookies.
+- Owl cookies

-- Plush Pooh friends.
+- Plush Pooh friends

-- Winnie the Pooh books or DVDs.
+- Winnie the Pooh books